shaneikennedy/jdd/content/blog/git-rebase/index.md

 Now we can continue commiting on feature2 with the latest changes from main.

 ### Updating your branch using `rebase`
 To be clear, updating your feature branches using merge or rebase **accomplish the same thing**, but it works in a different way.
-Remember "rebase" means re-applying commit's from one branch on top of some _base_ branch.
+Remember "rebase" means re-applying commits from one branch on top of some _base_ branch.
 What we're going to see here using the same example from above is re-applying the commits from feature2 on top of the main branch (after merging feature1 into main).

 ###### Main branch after merging feature1
 ``` shell